 When you and your child are getting ready to start child care, you can help your child overcome anxieties by:

-And in the early weeks of child care, it’s best to take things slowly.
+Also, in the early weeks of child care, it’s best to take things slowly.
 If you can, start with short days and stay with your child.
 Then try leaving your child for just short periods, and build up to a whole day.
 Talk to your child’s educator about what might work best for you and your child.

 There are other things that affect the way your child might feel about and respond to starting child care:

 - Trusting, caring relationships with your child’s educators: these relationships help your child respond well to child care.

 - The child care setting: if the setting is like other places your child is familiar with, your child might feel more comfortable.

 - Your child’s experiences of being cared for outside your immediate family: these experiences give your child practice in building relationships and help your child learn that you’ll always come back.

-- Your child’s temperament: this affects the way your child responds to changes, including changes like a new child care setting.
+- Your child’s temperament: this affects the way your child responds to changes, including changes like starting child care.

-- Your child’s personal preferences: for example, your child might feel more comfortable if the setting’s routines are a good fit for the way your child likes to be fed, comforted and soothed.
+- Your child’s personal preferences: for example, your child might feel more comfortable if the service’s routines match the way your child likes to be fed, comforted and soothed.

 - Your child’s age and stage of development: for example, babies younger than 6 months are often happy to be left with educators because they haven’t yet developed separation anxiety or fear of strangers.

 - The number of days your child is in care: children attending fewer days a week might take longer to settle in because they have less time to become familiar with and comfortable in the service.

-You can’t change things like your child’s age or temperament or how fast your child forms new relationships.
+You can’t change things like your child’s age or temperament or how quickly your child forms new relationships.
 And you probably don’t want to change things like how many days your child is in care.
-But there are other things you can do if you think your child isn’t settling in at child care.
+But there are things you can do if your child isn’t settling at child care.